 Why Choose Moulton Dentistry for Scaling & Root Planing?

 - Improved Comfort, Precision and Accuracy via Laser Dentistry

 - Nitrous Oxide and Oral Conscious Sedation Available

 - Improved Local Anesthetic Administration via The Calaject

 Before he can perform scaling and root planing, Dr. Moulton needs to complete a detailed examination of your mouth.
 This means he’ll likely need to capture X-rays to collect as much information as possible.
 He’ll recommend scaling and root planing if he believes that there is a large amount of tartar present.
 Depending on the condition of your gums, the depth of your gum pockets and the progression of periodontitis, he may recommend periodontal treatment.
 He may also recommend local anesthesia during your procedure in some cases.

 What is Scaling?

 In order to remove calculus and plaque from tooth surfaces, he’ll perform a scaling procedure.
 During your treatment, he’ll focus on plaque and tartar that sits beneath the gum line and along the root.
-To complete the scaling process, our office uses an ultrasonic scaling tool.
+To complete the scaling process, our dental office uses an ultrasonic scaling tool.
 This device also provides consistent irrigation during treatment, which applies antimicrobial agents below the gums.
 These agents promote the healing of gum tissue.